Antnamve/Supstacker/README.md

 - "Stack" - A collection of products a user can share.
 - "Product" - Get's shared inside a Stack.
 Has richer data like price, description, title, etc.
 - "Brand" - The brand of the supplement.
 One brand per supplement.

+This app basically allows to gather data from Amazon to create some user carts to share in the web